 At first look, there might be nothing distinctly Indonesian about the building, but that changes the moment you walk in.
-The lobby has been turned into a subtropical garden with some plants that are several storeys high, making for a grand first impression.
-Rooms also have an Indonesian twist: you’ll find Indonesian wood carvings, bamboo elements, and warm, earthy colours.
+The lobby has been turned into a subtropical garden with some plants that are several stories high, making for a grand first impression.
+Rooms also have an Indonesian twist: you’ll find Indonesian wood carvings, bamboo elements, and warm, earthy colors.
 You might even think you’re in a resort in Bali until the sweeping views over cold Amsterdam bring you back to reality.
 If you want a panoramic 180° view of the city, let them wow you with the WOW suite.

 The in-house restaurant, Café Jakarta, is all about the “West meets East” theme, serving a fusion of Dutch and Indonesian cuisines.
 Malabar bar also stays on-brand with spectacular cocktails inspired by different cities and regions of Indonesia.
 They taste particularly great served on the 9th floor with views over Amsterdam.